An advanced way to treat hepatocellular carcinoma

 Contact us to learn more about this improved technology for the proprietary PEDD approach.

 Rx Only.
 For the safe and proper use of the TriNav device, refer to the Instructions for Use.

-Intended Use: The TriNav Infusion System is intended for use in angiographic procedures.
+Indications for Use: The TriNav Infusion System is intended for use in angiographic procedures.
 It delivers radiopaque media and therapeutic agents to selected sites in the peripheral vascular system.22

 Contraindications: TriNav is not intended for use in the vasculature of the central nervous system (including the neurovasculature) or central circulatory system (including the coronary vasculature).22